Resource-Efficient Reference-Free Evaluation of Audio Captions: Results

 \subsection{Effect of Temperature Scaling}

-Figure \ref{fig: calib_over_temp} shows how the calibration of confidence metrics that use token probabilities changes with temperature.
-Table \ref{table: calib-w-temp} shows calibration results at the optimum temperature, where the optimum temperature was found using a validation set.
-We observe that the optimum temperature for a confidence metric to align with a correctness measure is similar for both datasets.
-This suggests that to align a confidence metric with a correctness measure, there exists an optimum temperature, regardless of the dataset used to find that temperature.
-Note that the use of a validation set to find the optimum temperature to scale confidences for an unseen evaluation set ensures that the optimum temperature is not specific only to the evaluation set, and is likely to work for other unseen evaluation scenarios as well.
+The curves of calibration quality over temperatures are shown in Figure \ref{fig: calib_over_temp} for the validation split of the AudioCaps dataset.
+The optimal temperature to calibrate a particular confidence metric with a correctness measure stays the same for both datasets, indicating its generalizability to unseen data.

-The last two columns of Table \ref{table: calib-w-temp} show the average calibration score over correctness measures before and after temperature scaling respectively.
+Table \ref{table: calib-w-temp} shows calibration results at these optimal temperatures, on the evaluation splits of both datasets.
+The effectiveness of applying temperature scaling is quite pronounced, as evident from the last two columns of the table which show the calibration scores averaged over correctness measures before and after temperature scaling respectively.
 The average Brier score for each confidence metric almost halves after using temperature scaling.
-Such an improvement suggests that if we have a validation set using which we can find the optimum temperature, we can achieve a considerable improvement in calibration.

-When using temperature scaling, we find that the differences in performances of the confidence metrics are not too significant.
-To explain this further, Figure \ref{fig: vary-mean-w-temp} shows how the distribution of the confidence metric Arithmetic Mean changes with temperature.
-If the distribution can be loosely estimated as being Gaussian, its mean decreases with increasing temperature.
-Figure \ref{fig: corr-hists} shows distributions of the different correctness measures, to illustrate why the Arithmetic Mean calibrates best with different correctness measures at different temperatures.
-As temperature scaling enables flexibility in distribution, all the pooling-based confidence metrics considered can align themselves with correctness measures.
-This is not surprising because they are all pooling over the same set of token probabilities.
+It is however important to remember that for such a dramatic improvement in calibration to be achieved, a validation set is needed to carefully select the optimal temperature.
+In cases where such a validation set is not available, selective pooling-based confidence metrics are still the best choice to calibrate well with traditional correctness measures.
+No one pooling-based metric stands out in performance if temperature scaling is applied, an explanation for which is provided in the next Subsubsection.